 The Stuckeman Center encompasses a number of state-of-the-art facilities including an Immersive Environments Laboratory (currently under re-construction), the Stuckeman Center Laboratory, and a Digital Fabrication Laboratory including an architectural robotics lab.
 The Stuckeman School is part of the College of Arts & Architecture, a vibrant arts and design community also comprising the School of Music, the School of Theatre, the School of Visual Arts, and the Department of Art History, along with the Palmer Museum of Art and the Center for the Performing Arts.

-The Stuckeman Center is currently a implementing initiatives to improve the dissemination of its work to the Stuckeman community, and to society at large. better communicating the value of the research and advanced instruction taking place in the Center.
+The Stuckeman Center is currently a implementing initiatives to improve the dissemination of its work – to the Stuckeman community and to society at large – and better communicating the value of the research and advanced instruction taking place in the Center.
 We plan to tackle this challenge through two initiatives.
-First, it is organizing a yearly Open House event in the Stuckeman Center Laboratory: a one-day event showcasing the finished and ongoing projects through demos, an exhibition, and talks.
+First, we are organizing a yearly open house event in the Stuckeman Center Laboratory.
+This is a one-day event showcasing the finished and ongoing projects of the Center through demos, an exhibition, and talks.
 All school students and faculty are invited.
-Second, the design and development of a high quality, media-rich and responsive website for the Stuckeman Center highlighting its projects and teams, as a “Lab of Labs.”
+Second, the design and development of a high quality, media-rich, and responsive website for the Stuckeman Center highlighting its projects and teams, as a “Lab of Labs.”